 In addition, by utilising Aiforsite’s real-time productivity analytics, for example, management can delve deeper into the root causes of deviations and address them immediately.

 For the time being, semi-automated methods require human labour as part of the process.
 For example, capturing 360 videos requires a person who regularly walks around the site with the camera following a defined route.
 Drone imaging requires a trained and certified operator and can also be included in the same category.

 Some big construction companies have tested robots like Spot the dog for on-site data collection.
 However, the widespread use of robots still needs more development.

-Another semi-automated data collection method is the indoor positioning, also called resource tracking, system.
+Another semi-automated data collection method is the indoor positioning system.
 To work correctly, it requires the installation of a sensor network in a desired area on the job site and workers to use tracking devices attached to their helmets.
-The system makes it possible to monitor work progress in the work areas and compare the situation to the planned schedule.
+The system makes it possible to monitor work progress in the work area and compare the situation to the planned schedule.

 Fully automated data collection